sailfish009/bsdf/COMPARISON.md

 * explicit extensibility without interference
 * support for validation with schemas

-We've seriously considered ASDF before starting development on BSDF.
+ASDF was seriously considered before the development on BSDF started.
-We like the idea of a human readable format, but ...
+The idea of a human readable format is appealing, but ...

 * Yaml is a rather ill defined format that is hard to parse, which is probably why the parser is so slow.